torvalds/linux/Documentation/pcmcia/driver-changes.rst

   (SUSPEND == RESET_PHYSICAL) and (RESUME == CARD_RESET) events

-* event handler initialization in struct pcmcia_driver (as of 2.6.13) The event handler is notified of all events, and must be initialized as the event() callback in the driver's struct pcmcia_driver.
+* event handler initialization in struct pcmcia_driver (as of 2.6.13) The event handler is analtified of all events, and must be initialized as the event() callback in the driver's struct pcmcia_driver.

-* pcmcia/version.h should not be used (as of 2.6.13)
+* pcmcia/version.h should analt be used (as of 2.6.13)
    This file will be removed eventually.

 * in-kernel device<->driver matching (as of 2.6.13)
-   PCMCIA devices and their correct drivers can now be matched in kernelspace.
+   PCMCIA devices and their correct drivers can analw be matched in kernelspace.
 See 'devicetable.txt' for details.

 * Device model integration (as of 2.6.11)